 ‘At every step of this story,’ Whistleblower Christopher Wylie told the Guardian, ‘Facebook has lagged behind the truth.
 It was only when I came forward with documents that proved Cambridge Analytica had funded the harvesting of Facebook profiles that it was finally forced to own up.’

-In January 2019, Google became the first major company to be fined for breaching the EU’s new General Data Protection Regulation (GDPR) laws: the company was fined $US 57 million, because it didn’t obtain proper consent to target ads at its users, and didn’t fully explain how or why it collects people’s data.
-Google’s profit last quarter was over US $9 billion dollars, so it would have taken just over half a day’s profits to cover the fine.
+In January 2019, Google became the first major company to be fined for breaching the EU’s new General Data Protection Regulation (GDPR) laws: the company was fined $US57 million, because it didn’t obtain proper consent to target ads at its users, and didn’t fully explain how or why it collects people’s data.
+Google’s profit last quarter was over US $9 billion dollars, so just over half a day’s profits would cover the fine.
+No sweat.

 The UK’s Information Commissioner fined Facebook US$650,000 in the wake of last year’s Cambridge Analytica scandal.
 That was the maximum allowed under the old data protection rules that applied before GDPR took effect.
-Facebook’s third quarter 2018 profit was close to US$7 billion, so it would’ve taken just 15 minutes of trading to recover that fine.
+Facebook’s third quarter 2018 profit was close to US$7 billion, so it would’ve taken a mere 15 minutes to recover that fine.
+No pain there.

 In December 2018, the District of Columbia launched a suit against Facebook over its handling of user data.
 Fortune reports that the company had ‘allowed, even after the Cambridge Analytica scandal, more than 150 companies to access more users’ personal data than it had disclosed, prompting renewed calls for Congress to act.’

 We’re an open book to these companies, as Time magazine makes clear: ‘ … your background, politics and even ‘ethnic affinity’ are tracked,’ it says.
 ‘Meanwhile, retailers are notified via Bluetooth and GPS when you enter their store, what your income is and how much time you’ll probably spend shopping.’